 In today’s post, we will have a look at another type of synchronous generator called a permanent magnet synchronous generator.
-In this generator, there is no need of a separate dc source for the excitation of the generator.
+In this generator, there is no need for a separate DC source for the excitation of the generator.
 We will describe the working principle, applications, advantages, disadvantages, and some other related parameters of this generator.
-So let’s get started with the Permanent Magnet Synchronous Generator.
+So, let’s get started with the Permanent Magnet Synchronous Generator.

 Permanent Magnet Synchronous Generator